sunwooj/course-expling/PCIbex/README.md

 The code above only renders a single trial, but we want the same trial structure to loop over the randomized set of stimuli (item/condition pairings).
 Much like in Psychopy, this can be set by uploading a .csv that provides information about the conditions/stimuli, and invoking it in the script.
 I have already created the relevant .csv for you (it can be found in the packet).
 Examine it (especially the column names), and upload it under `Resources`.

+**Exercise** *What are the first and the second column in the csv specifying?
+What type of counterbalancing do you think is relevant here?*

 ## 3. Fine-tuning the elements and the flow of the main trials

+Now, we can make reference to the .csv and loop over it by embedding the code above in `Template()`, and making reference to relevant column names with `row.`

+**Exercise** *Update the relevant trial section and render it into a loop.
+Take note of parts you would like to change.
+Change them accordingly.*

-Now, we can make reference to the .csv and loop over it by embedding the code above in `Template()`, and making reference to relevant column names with `row.` Below is the updated code, with some additional refinements (e.g., spacing added to the scale, feedback and continue button added after each selection, and loggers added at the end).
+Below is the updated code, with some additional refinements (e.g., spacing added to the scale, feedback and continue button added after each selection, and loggers added at the end).

 ```
 Template("sprouse-items.csv", row =>